Tonawanda Reservation: History

-After various cultures of indigenous peoples succeeded each other in the Great Lakes area, in late prehistoric times, the five nations of the Iroquois coalesced.
-Before the mid-14th century, they had formed the Iroquois Confederacy.
-The Seneca were one of the Five Nations of the Haudenosaunee.
+After various cultures of indigenous peoples succeeded each other in the Great Lakes area, in late prehistoric times, the five nations of the Haudenosaunee coalesced.
+Before the mid-14th century, they had formed the Haudenosaunee Confederacy, with the Seneca forming its westernmost constituent nation.
 The current location of the Tonawanda Reservation is believed to be close to the likely poorly defined border between the historic Seneca homeland and its rivals, the Neutral Nation that occupied the Niagara Region at the time of French missionary Joseph de La Roche Daillon's arrival in the area in 1627.

-The Iroquois pledged allegiance to the British Crown in the Nanfan Treaty.
-During the French and Indian War, the Iroquois and British defeated New France; the Iroquois and other native territory was placed in a massive Indian Reserve.
-During the American Revolutionary War, most of the Iroquois sided with the British Crown, as they hoped to end colonial encroachment; to this effect, the Iroquois led several massacres on colonial settlements, which provoked the Continental Army to respond with the scorched-earth Sullivan Expedition, wiping out much of the Senecas' already destitute homelands.
-After the Crown's defeat, some of the Seneca, along with other Iroquois, migrated with Joseph Brant to the Grand River reservation in the still British-controlled territory of upper Canada (now known as the province of Ontario).
+The Haudenosaunee pledged allegiance to the British Crown in the Nanfan Treaty.
+During the French and Indian War, the Haudenosaunee and British defeated New France; the Haudenosaunee and other native territory was placed in a massive Indian Reserve.
+During the American Revolutionary War, most of the Haudenosaunee sided with the British Crown, as they hoped to end colonial encroachment; to this effect, the Haudenosaunee led several massacres on colonial settlements, which provoked the Continental Army to respond with the scorched-earth Sullivan Expedition, wiping out much of the Senecas' already destitute homelands.
+After the Crown's defeat, some of the Seneca, along with other Haudenosaunee, migrated with Joseph Brant to the Grand River reservation in the still British-controlled territory of upper Canada (now known as the province of Ontario).